-The results of the valuation show that the Trust has a best estimate funding level of 130.3%.
-The investments held by the Trusts were invested in a broad range of assets and the Trust as a whole has produced an overall negative investment return over the year estimated at -0.9%.
+The results of the valuation show that the Trust has a best estimate funding level of 149.4%.
+The investments held by the Trusts were invested in a broad range of assets and the Trust as a whole has produced an overall investment return over the year estimated at 5.6%.

 The ultimate liability of meeting the final funeral payments is jointly shared between PwG and the Funeral Directors contracted to provide the funerals.
-The liability of any shortfall in funding will be held on PwG's balance sheet.
-PwG will also hold a reserve on its balance sheet for any bonus declarations granted to the Funeral Directors as an increase in the FD fees but which are only payable on the death of the plan holder.
+The liability of any shortfall in funding will ultimately fall to PwG's balance sheet.
+PwG will also need reserves for any bonus declarations granted to the Funeral Directors as an increase in the FD fees, but which are only payable on the death of the plan holder.
 Therefore, is it important that the strength of the company's covenant of PwG is assessed regularly.
-The funding level from PwG's perspective is 115.1%.
+The overall funding level from PwG's perspective is 124.7%.